chao-ji/tf-seq2seq/README.md

 To make inference without comparing against the groundtruth, simply leave out the `tgt_file` flag.
 The output file `output.txt` is located in the directory specified by the `--out_dir` flag.

 ### Neural Machine Translation between English and Vietnamese
-This is the example used in the [NMT tensorflow tutorial](https://github.com/tensorflow/nmt).
+This is an example demo'ed in the [NMT tensorflow tutorial](https://github.com/tensorflow/nmt).
 To download the data, simple run the [sciprt](https://github.com/tensorflow/nmt/blob/master/nmt/scripts/download_iwslt15.sh).

 The parameter settings are the same in the [tutorial](https://github.com/tensorflow/nmt#iwslt-english-vietnamese):
 * 2-layer LSTMs of 512 units with bidirectional encoder